 Participants had a great deal to say about housing and what is needed in Surrey for vulnerable women and youth.
 Women who have stabilized agree that housing is a key component to successful transition from vulnerability.
-It bolsters self-esteem to have your own place; it is a mark of success.
+It bolsters selfesteem to have your own place; it is a mark of success.
 It is also a difficult piece of the puzzle to sort out.
 Affordable housing in Surrey is hard to find when you are single.
 Many women leave abusive partners, boyfriends and pimps as part of their stabilization process.
 Learning to live without the support of that man, even if it comes with abuse and exploitation, is difficult and often requires a learning process as well as support.

 Focus group participants identified several challenges they have faced when looking for and securing housing in Surrey.
 First, some landlords seem hesitant to accept tenants who are on welfare.
 Other landlords are willing to provide housing for more affordable rent but women find they sometimes seek other forms of payment such as sex.
-For women - affordable housing in suites in houses often seems to come with the expectation of sex with the landlord.
-I have been propositioned by the landlord while his wife is sitting upstairs...It is really stressful.
-Young girls who have just left home - may not know how to deal with this.

-Other housing needs that were identified by participants include:

-- More affordable rental housing close to resources and public transit; - More shelters and transition houses for women with children; - Affordable housing with in-house daycare; - Subsidized housing for larger families; - Supportive housing for people coming out of recovery where support is provided to integrate back into society; - More shelter and safe house options in Surrey; - Youth-friendly affordable housing which might include some support in learning the life skills needed to live independently; - A short-term rental subsidy to help women get on their feet and get settled as they learn to become self-sufficient; - Women only housing, especially for mental health clients and those recovering from addictions.
-Some youth are also interested in female only housing. - Need housing for families that includes men and provides support to the family for learning how to become healthy and break the cycle of violence; and, - More wheelchair friendly housing options.
+Transition to adulthood houses - youth who have been in care oftentimes don't have the life skills needed to transition - they don't prepare you when you turn 19 but expect you to figure it out by yourself."

+When you are looking for a place - Welfare makes you wait 3 1⁄2 days for the cheque for the landlord, most landlords won't wait that long - only the slumlords will wait, then they can inflict their terrorism and abuse again."

+Focus group participant

+OTHER HOUSING NEEDS THAT WERE IDENTIFIED BY PARTICIPANTS INCLUDE:

+More affordable rental housing close to resources and public transit

+More shelters and transition houses for women with children

+Affordable housing with in-house daycare

+Subsidized housing for larger families

+Supportive housing for people coming out of recovery where support is provided to integrate back into society

+More shelter and safe house options in Surrey

+Youth-friendly affordable housing which might include some support in learning the life skills needed to live independently

+A short-term rental subsidy to help women get on their feet and get settled as they learn to become self-sufficient

+Women only housing, especially for mental health clients and those recovering from addictions.
+Some youth are also interested in female only housing

+Need housing for families that includes men and provides support to the family for learning how to become healthy and break the cycle of violence; and,

+More wheelchair friendly housing options